MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-defold.md

       ![Main Outline panel](media/defold-main-outline.png)

 The PlayFab installation is complete.
-However, this project isn't quite ready to build yet, but we'll fix that in the next step.
+This project isn't ready to build yet, but we'll fix that in the next step.

 ## Set up your first API call

 This guide will provide the minimum steps make your first PlayFab API call.
 Confirmation will be visible in the game window.

-1. In the **Defold** editor, double-click **PfGettingStarted.gui_script**.
+1. In the Defold editor, double-click **PfGettingStarted.gui_script**.

 2. This should open the file for text editing.

-3. Update the contents of `PfGettingStarted.gui_script` as shown below.
+3. Update the contents of PfGettingStarted.gui_script as shown below.

 > [!NOTE]
 > To look up the correct format for the loginRequest object in this example, see the API reference for [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid).